 And, as a source of regular feedback, weekly check-ins make it easy to identify skills deficits in your team.
 It can give you a clue about who wants to learn what.
 Putting an employee on a training course because it's what you want is one thing.
 But they won't bring the same level of passion as someone who has been interested in that skill from the outset.

-Check-ins encourage your people to ask for help
+Check-ins encourage your employees to ask for help with training

 Check-ins offer a range of qualitative and quantitative questions addressing different aspects of the employee experience.
 They tend to be quite open-ended.
 And even the quantitative ones usually have sections for further information.